ricardojoserf/TrickDump/README.md

 It will not work if PPL is enabled, ~~the PEB structure is unreadable~~ or the binaries are not compiled as 64-bit. **Update**: Now it is possible to execute the programs without reading the PEB, check the [peb-unreadable branch](https://github.com/ricardojoserf/TrickDump/tree/peb-unreadable) :)

+The technique works fine on the latest versions of Windows and has been tested against common AV and EDR solutions, but stealthiness will depend on the "flavour" you choose: use uncommon languages and customize the binaries for the best results!

 -------------------------

 ## Usage